 WHISKY AND FOOD

-13: Chocolates To Pair With Whisky
+13: Chocisky Chocolates To Pair With Whisky

 Whisky and chocolate are a perfect pairing, and a treat any time of the year, but especially at Christmas.
-Chociksy have a range of special chocolates which pair perfectly with whiskies from the 6 Scottish whisky regions as well as Japanese & Welsh whiskies.
+Chocisky have a range of special chocolates which pair perfectly with whiskies from the 6 Scottish whisky regions as well as Japanese & Welsh whiskies.
 The chocolates come in a nice presentation tin which contains around 50 to 60 tasting discs and costs £8.00 each.
-Visit Chociksy to find out more.
+Visit Chocisky to find out more.

 14: Whisky Chocolates Liqueurs